GenuineMiyashita/GenuineMiyashita/README.md

 <p align='center'>I'm a developer who has always had a passion for technology and coding, but never fully pursued it until after leaving the military.
 Now, I'm on a mission to position myself as being exceptional amongst my peers.
 I'm constantly learning new technologies, frameworks and modern solutions to any and all problems that come my way!</p>

 ## 🧑 About Me:
-* 🧑‍💻 I’m currently working on becoming a Front-end Developer.
+* 🧑‍💻 I’m currently working on becoming a Full-stack Developer.

-* ✍️ I’m currently learning HTML, CSS, and JavaScript and some additional ones.
+* ✍️ I’m currently learning JavaScript, React, TypeScript, Node.js and MongoDB.

 * 🤝 I’m looking to collaborate on open-source projects.